 If set, and sudo is configured to log a command's input or output, the I/O logs will be compressed using zlib.
 This flag is on by default when sudo is compiled with zlib support.

 If set, visudo will use the value of the EDITOR or VISUAL environment variables before falling back on the default editor list.
 Note that this may create a security hole as it allows the user to run any arbitrary command as root without logging.
 A safer alternative is to place a colon-separated list of editors in the

 editor variable. visudo will then only use the EDITOR or VISUAL if they match a value specified in

 If set, sudo will run the command in a minimal environment containing the

 SUDO_ variables.
 Any variables in the caller's environment that match the

-env_check lists are then added.
+env_check lists are then added, followed by any variables present in the file specified by the env_file option (if any).
 The default contents of the

 env_check lists are displayed when sudo is run by root with the -V option.
 If the secure_path option is set, its value will be used for the